 The looms we're working with for our Signature Line are almost 90 years old, and they do have an occasional skip or uneven beat that you don't get with modern looms.
 Each wrap is carefully inspected three separate times, and any skipped threads or other flaw that would compromise the safety or integrity of your wrap is repaired before shipment.
 While we usually cut around weft lines (where the loom beats a few weft threads at a higher density leaving a line across the width), sometimes it's not noticeable until after the first wash.
 Skip repairs and weft lines are not considered "seconds quality" since they exist in virtually every ABW Signature Line wrap.
 The tails from the bobbin change threads are also considered normal, and are the only way that we're able to offer wraps with a raw (unhemmed) selvage rail.
-Our Simplicity Line will be woven on modern looms and the rails will be hemmed, so if those bobbin change threads are bothersome we will soon have another option.
-But while the vintage looms may leave a few flaws to repair, there is a certain character and history that comes from a loom that has been weaving cloth since our grandparents were young!
+While the vintage looms may leave a few flaws to repair, there is a certain character and history that comes from a loom that has been weaving cloth since our grandparents were young!

 If you're wondering about a loose thread sticking out of your wrap then the pictures and videos on this page should help you determine what exactly that thread is from, and whether or not it needs to be repaired.
 Always feel free to email pictures to firstname.lastname@example.org and we can help you determine what it is, but 9 times out of 10 it's either from a weaver's knot or a bobbin change and not something that needs to be repaired at all.

-Free repair kits are available and include repair threads for each color yarn used in your wrap, a blunt needle and a needle threader.
-If you need a repair kit, please send us an email at firstname.lastname@example.org.
+Free repair kits are available and include repair threads for each color yarn used in your wrap.
+If you need a repair kit, please send us an email at email@example.com.
 Make sure to include the colorway and weft from your wrap so we know which repair threads to send.

 These pictures show step-by-step how we weave each bobbin change back in by hand: